Lucas19932020/Itau_Repository/README.md

   <br><br><br>

-  After the each debiting, crediting, deleting and registering process is sent an event describing the process that passes through Spring, Kafka and finally it is stored at the historico table.
+  After each debiting, crediting, deleting and registering process is sent an event describing the process that passes through Spring, Kafka and finally it is stored at the historico table.
   <br>
   The images show all the events that have been made:
   <br><br>